kenichsberg/NYC-taxi-data-pipeline/README.md

 # NYC taxi data pipeline

-This project demonstrates a modern data platform pipeline that ingests and processes [NYC taxi trip record data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) using **AWS**, **Databricks**, and **Delta Lake**.
+This project demonstrates a data platform pipeline that ingests and processes [NYC taxi trip record data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) using **AWS**, **Databricks**, and **Delta Lake**.
 Designed as an ELT-style pipeline for batch analytics.

 ---